mariopineda/drpineda.ca/_posts/2014-03-13-Mathematical-thinking.md

 image: feature-math.jpg
 comments: true
 ---
+<em>This post was published as part of an assignment in EDSE 338 in the Faculty of Education at the University of Alberta.</em>

 <p>Mathematical thinking is not the same as doing mathematics, at least not in the context of how mathematics typically is taught in contemporary school systems where the key to success is for students to think inside the box, rote memorization and the applications of algorithms to staged problems (McGarvey, 2014; Rogness, 2014).
-In contrast, in mathematical thinking the focus is on thinking outside the box, understanding over memorization and to learn to think in a certain way to solve real problems, problems that can arise the students' own lives.</p>
+In contrast, in mathematical thinking the focus is on thinking outside the box, understanding over memorization and to learn to think in a certain way to solve real world problems arising in science, engineering, in our society and in the students' own lives.</p>

 <p>The focus on doing mathematics is clearly visible in text books where students are asked to solve highly stereotypical mathematical problems.
 One of the more common text book problem goes something like this:</p>